 Paul Schaeffer.
 Mr. Schaeffer has served on our Board of Directors since August 2007 as Vice-Chairman.
-He is Vice Chairman, Chief Operating Officer and Co-Founder of the Mandalay Entertainment.
+He is Vice Chairman, Chief Operating Officer and Co-Founder of Mandalay Entertainment.
 Along with Peter Guber, Mr. Schaeffer is responsible for all aspects of the motion picture and television business, focusing primarily on the corporate and business operations of those entities.
 Prior to forming Mandalay Entertainment, Mr. Schaeffer was the Executive-Vice President of Sony Pictures Entertainment, overseeing the worldwide corporate operations for SPE including Worldwide Administration, Financial Affairs, Human Resources, Corporate Affairs, Legal Affairs and Corporate Communications.
 During his tenure, Mr. Schaeffer also had supervisory responsibility for the \$105 million rebuilding and renovation of Sony Pictures Studios.
 Mr. Schaeffer is a member of the Academy of Motion Pictures, Arts, & Sciences.
 A veteran of 20 years of private law practice, Mr. Schaeffer joined SPE from Armstrong, Hirsch and Levine, where he was a senior partner working with corporate entertainment clients.
 He spent two years as an accountant with Arthur Young & Company in Philadelphia.
 He graduated from the University of Pennsylvania Law School and received his accounting degree from Pennsylvania State University.
+The Company considered Mr. Schaeffer to be a valuable resource when it selected him as a director based on having served for more than 5 years as the Chairman of the Finance Committee, and a member of the Board of Trustees of Childrens Hospital Los Angeles, as well as a member of its Audit Committee, Compensation Committee and Executive Committee for more than five years.